-Ahead of Chancellor Philip Hammond's Budget last week, businesses were clamouring for an increase in public spending and reinvestment into the economy.
-The belief was that such an approach would help to protect a fragile post-Brexit UK economy, particularly with the terms of the final deal yet to be announced.
+Ahead of Chancellor Philip Hammond's Autumn 2018 Budget, businesses were clamouring for an increase in public spending and reinvestment into the economy.
+The belief was that such an approach would help to protect a fragile post-Brexit UK economy, particularly with the terms of any final deal yet to be announced.

 One of the key areas of focus was the rate of value added tax (VAT), which is currently only applied to businesses that turn over in excess of £85,000 per annum.
 Despite concerns that the Chancellor would slash the VAT threshold by nearly 50% to £43,000, speculation suggested that the current rate would be frozen until a new system could be introduced in the future.

-This is precisely what Hammond unveiled on the 29th, with the VAT threshold frozen at £85,000 until 2022.
+This is precisely what Hammond unveiled, with the VAT threshold frozen at £85,000 until 2022.
 But what does this mean, and should businesses still be concerned about changes to the VAT rate in the future?

 What was announced in the Budget?